aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fonts/gets-the-list-of-fonts/_index.md

 weight: 10
 ---

-This REST API allows you to get the list of fonts, available for document processing.
-It consists of 3 groups:
+This REST API retrieves a collection of `Font` items, which consists of three groups:

 - SystemFonts - Represents all TrueType fonts installed on the server.
 - AdditionalFonts - Set of fonts, which have been added by the aspose team to the server additionally.